Shade perennials we love!

 When planting in the shade, make sure to space your plants out to allow for airflow and to give their leaves the best chance to catch the low light.
 There are a lot of choices for shade loving perennials and each one adds its own visual interest, from berries to blooms!
 Choose a variety of foliage colours, sizes and textures to create beautiful spots in your garden, even if they are shady.

 Bring our handy shopping list with you when you go to the nursery to pick out your new shade loving perennials.
-Just click on the image to the right, then print or save it to your phone.
+Just click on the image, then print or save it to your phone.